Josh Naylor Player Props: Guardians vs. Twins

 Josh Naylor At The Plate

-- Naylor is hitting .251 with eight doubles, eight home runs and 14 walks.
+- Naylor is batting .253 with eight doubles, eight home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.